 Inside Book Two

-This page-turning fantasy novel series by Canadian artist and author Kindrie Grove holds enjoyment and adventure for teens and adults alike.
+Canadian artist and author Kindrie Grove, brings you back into the a high-fantasy story that holds enjoyment for teens and adults alike.

 Writing Sample for Book Two

 Excerpt From Chapter: Night Terrors

 Moonlight shone through the filigreed window; she stood and padded silently to look out.
 The dark bulk of Myris Dar and the glints sparkling on the ocean below were reassuring.

 Something told her she was going to have to leave her home again.

 A gentle scuff sounded behind her.
 She turned to greet Torrin, wanting to fold herself into his arms.